-NOAA Tide Predictions 47 system provides tidal forecasts in specific stations located in the West Coast, the East Coast, in the Gulf Coast, in the Pacific and Caribbean Islands.
-Queries are allowed on hourly, 15- and 6 minutes frequencies The Instituto de Ciencias de la Atmósfera y Cambio Climático at the Universidad Nacional Autónoma de México (UNAM) $has \ developed \ and \ currently \ maintains \ a \ regional \ forecast \ system \ that \ includes \ meteorology \ (for \ Mexico \ and \ adjacent \ regions),$ $ocean\ circulation\ (currently\ the\ Gulf\ of\ Mexico),\ waves\ (global\ and\ regional\ with\ higher\ resolution),\ sea\ level,\ tides\ and\ storm$ surge, volcanic ash dispersion, oil spill dispersion in the ocean and fire smoke dispersion.
+The NOAA Tide Predictions (https://tidesandcurrents. noaa.gov/tide\predictions.html, last access: 8 May 2025) system provides tidal forecasts in specific stations located on the west coast, on the east coast, on the gulf coast, in the Pacific, and on the Caribbean islands.
+Queries are allowed on hourly, 15 min, and 6 min frequencies.

+The Instituto de Ciencias de la Atmósfera y Cambio Climático at the Universidad Nacional Autónoma de México (UNAM) has developed and currently maintains a regional forecast system that includes meteorology (for Mexico and adjacent regions), ocean circulation (currently the Gulf of Mexico), waves (global and regional with higher resolution), sea level, tides and storm surge, volcanic ash dispersion, oil spill dispersion in the ocean, and fire smoke dispersion.

 The different components of the system began to work in different years, and UNAM has tried to keep them working every day of the year, being successful at more than 99% of the time.
-This system of models is the base of other systems that are $developed \ for \ other \ institutions \ such \ as \ the \ Mexican \ National \ Weather \ Service, \ PEMEX \ (e.g., \ the \ national \ oil \ company), \ and$ CENAPRED, which is part of the national civil system protection.
+This system of models is the base of other systems that are developed for other institutions such as the Mexican National Weather Service, PEMEX (e.g., the national oil company), and CENAPRED, which is part of the national civil system protection.
 Table 2 summarizes the main characteristics of systems operating in Mexico.